ZuyiZhou/Awesome-Interpretable-Cross-modal-Reasoning/README.md

 ##  Citation

-If you find this paper and repo helpful for your research, please cite it as below:
+If you find our paper or this repo helpful for your research, please cite it as below.
+Thanks!

 ```bibtex
 @misc{xue2023survey,